COVID-19: Vaccines, Testing, and Treatment

 For more information about research, please call our main office at 412-692-6438.

 Adolescence in itself is a stressful developmental process even for physically healthy teens.
 Chronic intestinal illness occurring during adolescence further complicates adolescent development.
 The chronic intestinal disorder, treatment requirements, hospitalization, and intestinal transplant surgery (when necessary) all intensify concerns about physical appearance, interfere with the process of gaining independence, and disrupt changing relationships with parents and friends.
-Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing his or her illness and learning to comply with recommended treatment.
+Also, adolescent developmental issues complicate a teen's transition toward taking responsibility for managing his or her illness and learning to comply with recommended post-operative treatment.

 Adolescents who are faced with acute or chronic intestinal illness are more likely to experience increased concerns and fears when their illness or healthcare needs conflict with the following normal developmental issues:

 Adolescents are normally focused on the physical changes occurring in their bodies.
 Chronic intestinal illness intensifies these concerns with fears or distortions related to their illness (such as fearing a surgical scar will interfere with physical attractiveness or the ability to wear certain clothes).

 Chronic intestinal illness frequently interferes with an adolescent's comfort in becoming less dependent on parents.
 Parents of chronically ill adolescents often are more resistant to adolescent's efforts to act independently.
 Some ways to address the conflict between normal development of independence, while still addressing healthcare needs of the chronic illness include the following:

 Chronic intestinal illness and treatment often interfere with time spent with peers or in the school setting, which is the adolescent's primary social environment.
 Self-esteem issues related to acceptance of one's self and concerns about acceptance by others are intensified by chronic illness and related treatment needs.
 To address these concerns, consider the following: